brad-cannell/codebookr/README.md

 ## Manually filling in the column attributes table

-By default, `codebook()` will drop `Column description:`, `Source information:`, `Column type:`, and/or `Value labels:` from the column attributes table if values for those attributes don’t exist in the data frame.
+By default, `codebook()` will drop `Column description:`, `Source information:`, `Column type:`, `Value labels:`, and/or `Skip pattern:` from the column attributes table if values for those attributes don’t exist in the data frame.
 However, some users have requested the option to keep them in the Word codebook document with blank values so that that they can be filled in manually.
 We believe that this is typically a bad practice because any change to the data may require you to create a new codebook and fill-in the Word document manually from scratch again.
-However, changing the value of `keep_blank_attributes` from `FALSE` to `TRUE` will cause `codebook()` to keep `Column description:`, `Source information:`, `Column type:`, and `Value labels:` in the column attributes table even if those attributes don’t exist in the data frame.
+However, changing the value of `keep_blank_attributes` from `FALSE` to `TRUE` will cause `codebook()` to keep `Column description:`, `Source information:`, `Column type:`, `Value labels:`, and `Skip pattern:` in the column attributes table even if those attributes don’t exist in the data frame.

 ``` r
 # Refresh data